Medicine Lodge. Kansas – Making Peace With the Indians

 Headed to Medicine Lodge Peace Council by Frank Leslie Newspaper, 1867.

-The commissioners, whose duty it was to negotiate the treaty with the chiefs of the five Plains tribes — Kiowa, Comanche, Arapaho, Apache, and Cheyenne, were all men of prominence in war and Government affairs.
+The commissioners, whose duty was to negotiate the treaty with the chiefs of the five Plains tribes — Kiowa, Comanche, Arapaho, Apache, and Cheyenne, were all men of prominence in war and Government affairs.
 Representing the Federal Government were N. G. Taylor, orator and scholar; General William T. Sherman, Civil War hero; and S. J. Crawford, Governor of Kansas.
-Others who played essential parts were Colonel A. G. Boone, grandson of Daniel Boone, Colonel Edward W. Wynkoop, agent of the Arapaho and the Cheyenne, respected by the whites and possessing the trust and confidence of the Indians, Colonel James H. Leavenworth, an agent of the Kiowa and the Comanche, Kit Carson, William Mathewson, and Buffalo Bill Cody, Indian fighters and scouts; and Jesse Chisholm, for whom the Chisholm Cattle Trail was named.
+Others who played essential parts were Colonel A. G. Boone, grandson of Daniel Boone; Colonel Edward W. Wynkoop, agent of the Arapaho and the Cheyenne, respected by the whites and possessing the trust and confidence of the Indians; Colonel James H. Leavenworth, an agent of the Kiowa and the Comanche, Kit Carson, William Mathewson, and Buffalo Bill Cody, Indian fighters and scouts; and Jesse Chisholm, for whom the Chisholm Cattle Trail was named.
 Henry M. Stanley, later known for his explorations in Africa and his search for David Livingstone, covered the event for the New York Tribune.

 Arapaho Chief Little Raven